EugeniaPais/Replication-From-R-To-Python-Of-NBA-Mortality-Analysis/README.md

 # replica-nba-mortality-analysis

-The code was developed as part of an academic project, serving as a Python-based replication of the work detailed in the following article (originally made with R):
+The code was developed as part of an academic project, serving as a Python-based replication of the work detailed in the following article (originally implemented with R):

 "Jose A. Martínez, Klaus Langohr, Julián Felipo, Luciano Consuegra, Martí Casals, Data set on mortality of national basketball association (NBA) players,